marcelluscaio/KevinPowell21dayschallenge/readme.md

-Use of %
+Use of % for width
+Use of max-width
 Use of em and rem
-use of width and max-width
 Not use height.
 If necessary, use min-height or padding